Rogelia Pe-Pua

-Rogelia Eben Pe-Pua (née Pe) is a Filipino-Australian social psychologist currently teaching at the University of New South Wales (UNSW) in Australia, within the School of Social Sciences, Faculty of Arts and Social Sciences.
+Rogelia Eben Pe-Pua (née Pe) is a Filipino-Australian social psychologist who currently holds the title of Honorary Associate Professor at the University of New South Wales (UNSW) in Australia, within the School of Social Sciences, Faculty of Arts and Social Sciences; and Professorial Lecturer at the Department of Psychology, University of the Philippines-Diliman.

 Recognized as a key figure in the development of Filipino psychology, she has made significant contributions to the field of indigenous psychology in the Philippines and across Southeast Asia.
 Her research spans topics such as migration and return migration in the Philippines and Hawaii, labor migration in Spain and Italy, ethnic media in Australia, the experiences of international students, marginalized ethnic youth, refugee family integration, and the settlement of Hong Kong immigrants in Australia.

 Early life and education

 Born in Manila on June 15, 1956, Pe-Pua is the sixth child of Filipino-Chinese parents, Loreto Pe and Rogelia Eben.
 She completed her primary and secondary education at Uno High School, a private Chinese secondary education institution in Tondo, Manila.
 She went on to study at the University of the Philippines Diliman, earning a BS in Psychology (cum laude) in 1977, an MA in Psychology in 1981, and a PhD in Philippine Studies in 1988, with cognates on psychology, anthropology, and sociology.
 She was among the early students of Virgilio Enriquez, known as the father of Filipino psychology.